Discontinuous Galerkin Representation of the Maxwell-J\"uttner Distribution: Representation of the MJ Distribution

 \subsection{Robust Algorithm for Computing DG Moments}

 Numerically, strong gradients in the drift velocity may be super-luminal even if the cell average is less than the speed of light.
-Constraining the drift velocity to be well-behaved is even harder when trying to compute $|\mathbf{v}_{b}|^2$ in the Lorentz boost factor and the rest-frame density.
+Constraining the drift velocity to be well-behaved is even harder when trying to compute the DG expanded velocity squared term, $|\mathbf{v}_{b}|^2$, in the Lorentz boost factor and the fluid-stationary frame density.
 To solve this issue, we applied the following algorithm to the relativistic solver to utilize the spatial component of the bulk four-velocity in the moment calculation.
-The spatial component of the bulk four-velocity is guaranteed to be well behaved as it does not have to be bounded from above, and computing the needed Lorentz boost factor from this quantity is also guaranteed to be positive definite.
-To achieve this refactor the steps are now: \begin{enumerate} \item[(1)] Compute $\mathbf{v}_{b}$ with equation \ref{eqn:vb_isolated} using weak division. \item[(2)] If $(1 - |\mathbf{v}_{b}|^2) > 0$ at all $p+1$ Gauss-Legendre quadrature points, then \begin{enumerate} \item[(a)] Proceed with taking the square root at the Gauss-Legendre quadrature points. \item[(b)] Project the result onto the modal basis to construct $\frac{1}{\Gamma} = \sqrt{1 - |\mathbf{v}_{b}|^2}$.
-For nodal to modal transformations see \cite{hesthaven2007nodal}. \end{enumerate} \item[(3)] If $(1 - |\mathbf{v}_{b}|^2) < 0$ at any quadrature point, then \begin{enumerate} \item[(a)] Evaluate $\mathbf{v}_{b}$ at polynomial order 1 Gauss-Lobatto points (the cell vertices). \item[(b)] Compute $(1 - |\mathbf{v}_{b}|^2)$ at all the vertices of the cell. \item[(c)] If $(1 - |\mathbf{v}_{b}|^2) < 0$ at any Gauss-Lobatto point, floor the value to $1.0 \times 10^{-16}$, which corresponds to a Lorentz boost factor of $1.0 \times 10^{8}$.
+The spatial component of the bulk four-velocity is guaranteed to be well behaved as it does not have to be bounded from above, and computing the needed Lorentz boost factor from this quantity is also guaranteed to be positive definite and greater than one.
+Thus, we obtain an overall robust scheme for computing moments that will not return unphysical gamma factors.
+To achieve this refactor the steps are now: \begin{enumerate} \item[(1)] Compute $\mathbf{v}_{b}$ with equation (\ref{eqn:vb_isolated}) using weak division, equation (\ref{weak3}). \item[(2)] If $(1 - |\mathbf{v}_{b}|^2) > 0$ at all $p+1$ Gauss-Legendre quadrature points, then \begin{enumerate} \item[(a)] Proceed with taking the square root at the Gauss-Legendre quadrature points. \item[(b)] Project the result onto the modal basis to construct $\frac{1}{\Gamma} = \sqrt{1 - |\mathbf{v}_{b}|^2}$.
+For nodal to modal transformations see \cite{hesthaven2007nodal}. \end{enumerate} \item[(3)] If $(1 - |\mathbf{v}_{b}|^2) < 0$ at any quadrature point, then \begin{enumerate} \item[(a)] Evaluate $\mathbf{v}_{b}$ at polynomial order 1 Gauss-Lobatto points.
+(The Gauss-Lobatto points differ from Gauss-Legendre points in that the Gauss-Lobatto points include the cell vertices.
+Using them ensures physical values at the boundaries and at all points interior points within the cell by using $p = 1$ representation.) \item[(b)] Compute $(1 - |\mathbf{v}_{b}|^2)$ at all the vertices of the cell. \item[(c)] If $(1 - |\mathbf{v}_{b}|^2) < 0$ at any Gauss-Lobatto point, floor the value to $1.0 \times 10^{-16}$, which corresponds to a Lorentz boost factor of $1.0 \times 10^{8}$.
 This is a reasonable upper limit for most astrophysical applications. \item[(d)] Reconstruct the modal representation of $(1 - |\mathbf{v}_{b}|^2)$ from these Gauss-Lobatto points using the nodal to modal transformations. \item[(e)] Compute the square root at the peicewise linear Gauss-Legendre quadrature points and project onto the modal basis.
 This returns a polynomial order 1 expansion of $\frac{1}{\Gamma} = \sqrt{1 - |\mathbf{v}_{b}|^2}$.
-Note: by using polynomial order 1 and evaluated at the vertices, this projection is guaranteed to be positive everywhere in the interior of the cell. \end{enumerate} \item[(4)] Compute the rest frame density, $n$, using weak multiplication: $n = \frac{N}{\Gamma}$. \item[(5)] Compute the relativistic bulk four-velocity with weak division: $\mathbf{u}_b = \frac{N\mathbf{v}_b}{n}$. \item[(6)] Compute with weak multiplication of $\mathbf{u}_b$ with itself to obtain: $|\mathbf{u}_b|^2$. \item[(7)] Compute $\Gamma_\mathbf{u} = \sqrt{1 + |\mathbf{u}_b|^2}$ at Gauss-Legendre quadrature points utilizing the relativistic bulk four-velocity and project the result onto the modal basis.
+Note: by using polynomial order 1 and evaluated at the vertices, this projection is guaranteed to be positive everywhere in the interior of the cell. \end{enumerate} \item[(4)] Compute the fluid-stationary frame density, $n$, using weak multiplication: $n = \frac{N}{\Gamma}$. \item[(5)] Compute the relativistic bulk four-velocity with weak division: $\mathbf{u}_b = \frac{N\mathbf{v}_b}{n}$. \item[(6)] Compute with weak multiplication of $\mathbf{u}_b$ with itself to obtain: $|\mathbf{u}_b|^2$. \item[(7)] Compute $\Gamma_\mathbf{u} = \sqrt{1 + |\mathbf{u}_b|^2}$ at Gauss-Legendre quadrature points utilizing the relativistic bulk four-velocity and project the result onto the modal basis.
 The square root is safely evaluated as $1 + |\mathbf{u}_b|^2$ is strictly positive. \item[(8)] Compute the pressure moment in terms of $\Gamma_\mathbf{u}$ and $\mathbf{u}_b$

 \end{enumerate}